e-q/okcolors.nvim/README.md

 Two variants are included:
 - `okcolors-smooth` which uses fairly uniform saturation, excepting the red and magenta meant to catch the eye.
-All foreground/background combinations meet the WCAG AA color contrast requirement (4.5:1 relative luminance).
+All foreground/background combinations meet the draft WCAG 3 contrast requirement for "fluently readable" text.
-- `okcolors-sharp`, where all foreground/background combinations meet the WCAG AAA color contrast requirement (7:1 relative luminance).
-Deeper saturation is employed where possible, while maintaining the contrast requirements.
+- `okcolors-sharp`, which employs darker black tones and deeper saturation for colored text where possible, while maintaining readable contrast requirements.

 Each variant defines light and dark versions, which are automatically set according to `vim.o.background`.